jertain/belly_button/README.md

-# An interactive dashboard using Plotly charts is built to explore specific health studies data.
+An interactive dashboard using Plotly is built to explore specific health studies data.